Fractal structure of multipartite entanglement in monitored quantum circuits: Introduction

-\textbf{\textit{Introduction --- }}Monitored quantum circuits with random unitary gates and projective measurements have emerged as powerful tools to understand dynamics of entanglement in noisy quantum many-body systems~\cite{randomcircuits}.
+Monitored quantum circuits with random unitary gates and projective measurements have emerged as powerful tools to understand dynamics of entanglement in noisy quantum many-body systems~\cite{randomcircuits}.
 By varying the parameters of these monitored circuits, such as the relative probabilities of unitary operations and projective measurements, these circuits can exhibit a variety of many body phases and quantum phase transitions between them~\cite{trans1,trans2,trans3,trans4,measonly1,measonly2,measonly3,measonly4,measonly5,measonly6,measonly7,measonly8}.
 An iconic example is the measurement-induced entanglement phase transition from a volume law entangled phase to an area law entangled phase~\cite{trans1,trans2,trans3,trans4}.
-These entanglement phase transitions are characterized by the distinct scalings of the bipartite entanglement entropy with system size.
-Here we study the spatial distribution of multipartite entanglement in such a monitored random circuit, finding a fractal structure.
+These entanglement phase transitions are typically characterized using bipartite diagnostics such as entanglement entropy, which distinguish phases through their scaling with system size.
+Here we instead study the spatial distribution and geometry of multipartite entanglement in such circuits, finding a fractal structure.

-While bipartite entanglement entropy can distinguish states based on the amount of entanglement across a partition, it does not tell us anything about the spatial range of entanglement or the full complexity of the entanglement structure of the state.
+While bipartite entanglement entropy can distinguish states based on the amount of entanglement across a partition, it does not capture the spatial range of entanglement or the structure of multipartite correlations in the state.
 As an example, consider the $N$-qubit Greenberger-Horne-Zeilinger (GHZ) state on a one-dimensional chain, $\Psi_{GHZ}=|111\cdots\rangle+|000\cdots\rangle$.
 It is an area law state as the bipartite entanglement entropy across any partition is independent of the system size $N$.
 Such area law behavior indicates that the state contains a very small amount of entanglement.
 Nonetheless the GHZ state is an example of genuine $N$-partite entanglement; every qubit is entangled with every other qubit.
 The bipartite entanglement entropy is insensitive to this feature, and cannot by itself be used to characterize multipartite entanglement.
-A similar case can be made for states involved in measurement-induced phase transitions.
-It is important to understand their entanglement properties, beyond simply the bipartite entanglement entropy.
+This motivates characterizing the entanglement properties of monitored circuits beyond bipartite entanglement entropy measures.